SERVICES

 Electro-cupping is commonly used to treat muscle and joint pain, sports injuries, and musculoskeletal disorders.
 It can also be used to improve circulation, reduce inflammation, and enhance athletic performance.

-Guasha or Instrument-Assisted Soft Tissue Mobilization (IASTM) is a manual therapy technique that involves the use of specially designed tools to treat musculoskeletal injuries and pain.
+Gua Sha, or Instrument-Assisted Soft Tissue Mobilization (IASTM), is a manual therapeutic intervention that employs specialized instruments to treat soft tissue dysfunction and musculoskeletal pain.

 PHOTOBIOMODULATION (Red Light & Near Infrared Light Therapy)